guanghuang/Kvr.Query/README.md

     ....
 ```
 ### 🔄 Automatic remove duplication children entities
-- 🔀 If entity include multiple `IncludeMany` methods, the cartesian cross product of children entities will return from `Dapper` query (e.g. If order has multiple `OrderItems` and multiple `PaymentMethods`, the query will return the cartesian cross product of `OrderItems` and `PaymentMethods`).
+- 🔀 If an entity includes multiple `IncludeMany` methods, the cartesian cross product of child entities will be returned from `Dapper` query (e.g. If order has multiple `OrderItems` and multiple `PaymentMethods`, the query will return the cartesian cross product of `OrderItems` and `PaymentMethods`).
 - ♻️ `QueryAsync` method will automatically remove duplication children entities using `Distinct` method by primary key property.

 ### 🔍 Primary Key and Foreign Key Detection order
-- 💻 Expression to define the primary key and foreign key properties on `IncludeOne`,  `IncludeMany`,  `ThenIncludeOne` methods:
+- 💻 Expressions to define primary key and foreign key properties on `IncludeOne`, `IncludeMany`, `ThenIncludeOne` methods:
 - 🏷️ Attribute to define the primary key and foreign key properties entities:
     - 🔑 `Key` attribute is used to define the primary key.
     - 🔗 `ForeignKey` attribute is used to define the foreign key.